TempleOkosun/process_killer/README.md

 # process_killer
-A Python script to help kill a running process on a Windows PC
+A Python script to kill a process running on a Windows PC

 # Steps:
 1. Run the script through the command prompt with elevated privilege:\